-There were no significant concentrations of credit risk to counterparties at 31 December 2022.
-By fair value, no individual investment exceeded 9.8% (2021: 11%) of Titan's net assets at 31 December 2022.
+There was no significant concentration of credit risk to counterparties at 31 December 2023.
+By fair value, no individual investment exceeded 4.9% (2022: 9.8%) of Titan's net assets at 31 December 2023.

 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with Titan.
 The Portfolio Manager and the Board carry out a regular review of counterparty risk.
 The carrying values of financial assets represent the maximum credit risk exposure at the balance sheet date.